Severe Thunderstorm Warning issued for Dickey by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Dickey by NWS

-Effective: 2021-08-22 17:13:00 CDT Expires: 2021-08-22 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Dickey The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Western Dickey County in southeastern North Dakota * Until 545 PM CDT. * At 512 PM CDT, a severe thunderstorm was located 5 miles northwest of Forbes, or 16 miles west of Ellendale, moving northeast at 45 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Effective: 2021-08-22 17:27:00 CDT Expires: 2021-08-22 17:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
+Seek shelter inside a well-built structure.
+Stay away from windows.
+Target Area: Dickey A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM CDT FOR NORTHWESTERN DICKEY COUNTY At 527 PM CDT, a severe thunderstorm was located 13 miles west of Fullerton, or 13 miles northwest of Ellendale, moving northeast at 50 mph.
+HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of western Dickey County, including the following locations...
-Monango and Merricourt.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Monango and Merricourt.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0